Robert the Bruce (film)

 Robert the Bruce is a 2019 British epic historical fiction war film directed by Richard Gray concerning the renowned king of the same name.
-It is a spin-off/sequel to Mel Gibson's Braveheart (1995), with Angus Macfadyen reprising his role as Robert the Bruce.
+It is a sequel to Mel Gibson's Braveheart (1995), with Angus Macfadyen reprising his role as Robert the Bruce.
 A character-driven ensemble piece, it portrays Robert's relationship with a peasant family as a galvanising influence on his struggle for independence and his ensuing reign.

 Plot

-In 1306, some time after the execution of William Wallace, a truce meeting takes place between Robert the Bruce and John Comyn in a chapel.
+In 1306, some time after the execution of William Wallace on 23 Aug 1305, a truce meeting takes place between Robert the Bruce and John Comyn in a chapel.
 Comyn offers to abandon his claim to the Scottish throne and support Robert in exchange for land and money.
 Robert confronts Comyn, aware of his plan to betray him to the English at the meeting site, and kills him in a duel.
 Chaos ensues as the guards outside engage in a fight, led by Robert's loyal vassal, James Douglas.

 In the winter of 1313, Robert, with only a handful of men remaining, camps in the woods.
 Douglas shares with Hamish, a young boy, the belief that Robert will never give up and will lead them to victory.
 Robert interrupts, declaring that his war is over and instructs them to return home.
 Three disillusioned soldiers decide to capture Robert and claim the bounty instead.
 While contemplating killing him, an older soldier argues that it would be a mortal sin.
 Robert leaves, followed by Hamish and Douglas.

 In a mountain cottage, Morag Macfie tells her son Scot, niece Iver and nephew Carney the story of how Robert killed Comyn.
 Scot, bearing resentment because his father died fighting for Robert, dislikes him.
 Scot notices Robert passing through the woods but doesn't approach him.
 Later, Scot and Morag visit his father's grave and Scot informs his mother of the sighting but she dismisses it.